WatermelonSalt/MailSend/README.md

 ## How to use the script

-You can do `python MailSend.py -h` to get help regarding the program
+You can do `python MailSend.py -h` to get help regarding the program's options and arguments accepted by the options

 ## Things you should know